 MDPI is a pioneer in scholarly open access publishing and has supported academic communities since 1996.
 Prison conditions can easily fan the spread of disease through overcrowding, poor ventilation, and late or inadequate medical care.
 Effectively protected from public scrutiny, the prison health care system has almost zero accountability, thus escaping outside attention to serious failures of care.
 This article gives us insight about the inside of the prison healthcare system and the challenge they face.

 Link: Behind the Wall of Indifference: Prisoner Voices about the Realities of Prison Health Care

+Team A5: This is a very good start!
+Your scope: comparing prisons and colleges is very interesting!

+You have room to continue to look for academic articles.
+Look to the sources used by those newspaper reports.
+Look for research that critically interrogates the prison industrial complex, and research that engages with your populations of interest.

+Many of these articles you include offer top-down perspectives: the views of those in power who speak for everyone, BUT like everyone else’s their views are partial and biased.
+Make sure you find research that engages with prisoners and students.
+AND if you can’t find many studies from these ‘bottom-up’ POV, then these absences/silences are also part of your narrative.

+Be critical of institutional perspectives.
+Be critical of the Washington Post; this doesn’t mean that their work is not of value, only that it is not above interrogation.
+Also, take a look at who you are citing, and make sure you are engaging with the work of diverse authors: gender and ethnic diversity.
+I’m not suggesting that you are not, but pay attention to that too.

+Prelim grade: 79/100